 {/if}

-Because every page contains sidebar we need to add it in header since its included automatically, after information tags mentioned before I’ve added line:
+Because every page contains sidebar we need to add it in header since it’s included automatically, after information tags mentioned before I’ve added line:

 {include file=sidemenu.tpl}